 When calling a junkyard to ask about parts it’s helpful to know info about your RV.
 It’s good to know info like the model, but also models from the same manufacturer so you can pull compatible parts from another RV by the same manufacturer.
 Here is where you can get a quick reference to different manufacturers and classes of RV’s.

-Certain parts like engines might get taken out by the junkyard and sold back to the manufacturer.
-The manufacturer will rebuild the engine and then sell it as a rebuild and offer a warranty on it.
-A wrecked RV may have tons of functional parts such as side mirrors, wheels, kitchen appliances, toilets, showers, seats, bedroom pieces, etc. When the RV salvage yard feels the motorhome is stripped down to bare bones they will sell it off for scrap metal.
-With the size and weight of motor homes these catch a nice price for the junkyard as scrap metal.
+When the RV salvage yard feels the motorhome is stripped down to bare bones they will sell it off for scrap metal.
+With the size and weight of motor homes, these catch a nice price for the junkyard as scrap metal.

 Salvage Yards That Buy RVs, Campers, and Caravans

-Additionally you will want to know exactly how much your recreational vehicle is worth before you scrap it.
+Additionally, you will want to research how much your recreational vehicle is worth before you scrap it.
 This will help you negotiate a good price with a junk yard.
 A good resource for accessing the value of your RV is the NADA guide.

-If you have a wrecked RV then perhaps a salvage yard is a good option is a junkyard.
+If you have a wrecked RV then perhaps a salvage yard is a good option to dispose of it.
 RV junk yards are two ways businesses, you can sell them your RV or you can buy used RV parts from them.

 Used RV and Camper Parts at a Junk Yard